-Moss and weed killing should take place once a year (we told you it was less than real lawn maintenance!).
+Moss and weed killing should take place as and when needed using a water-based weedkiller such as ‘Roundup’.
 This is to ensure that their is no accumulation of vegetation on the synthetic surface.

 Important to remember:

-- The moss and weed killer agent you use much be a water based one
+- The moss and weed killer agent you use must be a water based one (such as ‘Roundup’)

 - All dead matter must be removed / swept from the surface